Purple-Tentacle/flaml-tagger/README.md

 1. Put the tags.yaml file in the directory where the flac-files are
 2. Enter the tag information to the tags.yaml file
-3. Put a cover.png into the directory
+3. Put a cover.png into the directory, or export it using coverexport.sh
 4. Run the tags.sh, providing the directory with the flac-files, **without a trailing /**

 ### Examples